 The islands experience a tropical climate and is mostly hot and humid, with temperatures ranging between 24°C to 34°C. The weather gets wet towards year-ends.

-Labuan International Business and Financial Centre (IBFC) was established in October 1990, making it Malaysia’s only offshore financial centre.
+Labuan International Business and Financial Center (IBFC) was established in October 1990, making it Malaysia’s only offshore financial center.

 Best Time to visit Labuan

-Any time is a good time to visit Labuan because there is no real moonsoon season and it’s free from hurricanes and typhoons.
+Any time is a good time to visit Labuan because there is no real monsoon season and it’s free from hurricanes and typhoons.
 However, it is best to avoid the rainy season during year-ends.
-The island can also get quite busy during the local school holidays (see the list of Malaysia Public Holidays 2014).
+The island can also get quite busy during the local school holidays (see the list of Malaysia Public Holidays 2016.